kodeking-081/SRGAN-Image_Superresolution/README.md

 ## Usage
 ### Dataset Preparation
 #### 1. Collect the High Resolution Images:
 Using two separate datasets - DIV2K and CelebHqA, i have trained two different models.
 The DIV2K dataset consists of 800 high resolution images for training and 200 HR images for validation.
-Meanwhile, Frpm CelebHq dataset , I sampled 7000 images for training and 3000 images for validation.
+Meanwhile, From CelebHq dataset , I sampled 7000 images for training and 3000 images for validation.
 You can get both the datasets at [kaggle](https://www.kaggle.com/).
 Download the dataset and extract it into your dataset folder.

 #### 2. Generate low resolution images by downsampling: